Battle of Hjörungavágr: Sources

 The battle is described in the Norse kings' sagas—including Heimskringla—as well as in Jómsvíkinga saga and Saxo Grammaticus' Gesta Danorum.
 Saxo Grammaticus estimated that the battle took place while Harald Bluetooth was still alive.
-Some scholarly traditions have set the battle in 986 whereas the Gesta Wulinensis ecclesiae pontificum has 984 as the year of the battle.
+Scholarly traditions have set the battle in 986.

 Some contemporary skaldic poetry alludes to the battle, including verses by Þórðr Kolbeinsson and Tindr Hallkelsson.
 The battle was also the subject of later poems and sagas.
-Jómsvíkingadrápa by Bjarni Kolbeinsson honors the fallen Jomsvikings at the Battle of Hjörungavágr.
-Vellekla, composed by the Icelandic skald Einarr Helgason, speaks of the Battle of Hjörungavágr.
-Fagrskinna, contains a history of Norway with a heavy emphasis on battles, including the Battle of Hjörungavágr.
+Jómsvíkingadrápa by Bjarni Kolbeinsson honors the fallen Jomsvikings at the Battle of Hjǫrungavágr.
+Vellekla, composed by the Icelandic skald Einarr Helgason, speaks of the Battle of Hjǫrungavágr.
+Fagrskinna, contains a history of Norway with a heavy emphasis on battles, including the Battle of Hjǫrungavágr.